shakurocom/TaskManager/tmdoc/retry.md

 ## Retry handler

-RetryHandler - bunch of blocks to handle retry logic.
-Provides the ability to reattempt a task if error occured.
+RetryHandler — a bunch of blocks to handle retry logic.
+Provides the ability to reattempt a task if an error occurs.

 ```swift
  func retryAlwaysFailThreeTimes() -> Task<Int> {